asaadb/mobile-flashcards-app/README.md

 ## Supported Platforms

-While Mobile Flashcards should work on all iOS and Android devices, it has been official tested of the following:
+While Mobile Flashcards App should work on all iOS and Android devices, it has been officially tested of the following devices:
 - iPhone 6
 - iPhone 7